Prompt-Induced Linguistic Fingerprints for LLM-Generated Fake News Detection

-For the LLM-generated datasets, GossipCop++ is constructed by generating news summaries and headlines using \textit{GPT-3.5}, based on the human-written GossipCop dataset~\cite{[55]}.
-To further assess LIFE's ability to detect news generated by other LLMs, we construct a new dataset, GenFake-LLM, following the same procedure as GossipCop++.
-Specifically, we use \textit{GPT-2}, \textit{GPT-Neo}, \textit{GPT-J}, and \textit{LLaMA2-7B} to generate fake news.
-For human-written datasets, we use the Labeled Unreliable News (LUN) dataset~\cite{[23]}, which is a widely used benchmark of human-written news with reliable annotations.
+For the LLM-generated datasets, PolitiFact++ and GossipCop++ are constructed by generating news summaries and headlines using \textit{GPT-3.5}, based on the human-written PolitiFact and GossipCop datasets~\cite{[55]}.
+To further assess LIFE's ability to detect news generated by other LLMs, we construct three new datasets, GenFake-LLMs, following the same procedure as GossipCop++ \citep{[55]}.
+Specifically, we use \textit{GPT-Neo}, \textit{GPT-J}, and \textit{LLaMA2-7B} to generate news.
+For the human-LLM mixed dataset, we use the VLFPN~\cite{[71]}, in which LLM-generated news is generated by \textit{GPT-4} and is highly similar in style to human-written news.
 The statistics of the LLM-generated datasets are shown in Table \ref{tab:datasets}.